+Four years later, after six successful seasons with McLaren Mercedes, Lewis sought a new challenge - joining the works Mercedes team for the 2013 season.
 Lewis secured his first podium in a Mercedes Formula One car in only his second race with the team, at the Malaysian Grand Prix.
-Amaiden victory followed eight races later in Hungary.
-Lewis scored a total of one victory, five podiums, five pole positions and one fastest lap, finishing his first campaign with Mercedes-AMG Petronas Motorsport in fourth place in the Drivers’ standings.
+A maiden victory followed eight races later in Hungary, helping Lewis to finish the season fourth overall in the Drivers’ standings.

 2014 heralded the dawn of a new era for Formula One - and a second World Drivers' Championship crown for Lewis, after taking 11 victories and 16 podiums along the way.
 The season-long battle with team-mate Nico Rosberg ended in dramatic fashion at the Abu Dhabi Grand Prix.
 The following season, Lewis put in a dominant title defence, which yielded 10 wins and 17 podiums in total – en route to his third Drivers’ crown, equalling the great Ayrton Senna and compatriot Sir Jackie Stewart.